 Alternative Dispute Resolution and Arizona Businesses

 Increasingly, businesses are including alternative dispute resolution (ADR) clauses in standard business-to-business and consumer contracts, and even businesses without ADR clauses opt for ADR procedures to resolve disputes while keeping court and legal costs to a minimum.
-At The Law Offices of Donald W. Hudspeth, we effectively translate our decades of business law and litigation expertise into powerful ADR advocacy for all of our business clients, no matter the issue.
+At Law Offices of Donald W. Hudspeth P.C., we effectively translate our decades of business law and litigation expertise into powerful ADR advocacy for all of our business clients, no matter the issue.

 Most Arizona alternative dispute resolution attorneys prefer to start the ADR process with mediation.
 In fact, many standard ADR clauses require the parties to a dispute to submit to mediation before moving to binding arbitration or litigation.
 In a mediation, both parties submit a short brief or position paper to the mediator before the process begins.